Wightman axioms: W0 (assumptions of relativistic quantum mechanics)

 i.e. the phase is a multiple of $\pi$.
 For particles of integer spin (pions, photons, gravitons, ...) one can remove the ± sign by further phase changes, but for representations of half-odd-spin, we cannot, and the sign changes discontinuously as we go round any axis by an angle of 2π.
 We can, however, construct a representation of the covering group of the Poincare group, called the inhomogeneous SL(2, C); this has elements (a, A), where as before, a is a four-vector, but now A is a complex 2 × 2 matrix with unit determinant.
 We denote the unitary operators we get by U(a, A), and these give us a continuous, unitary and true representation in that the collection of U(a, A) obey the group law of the inhomogeneous SL(2, C).

 Because of the sign change under rotations by 2π, Hermitian operators transforming as spin 1/2, 3/2 etc., cannot be observables.
 This shows up as the univalence superselection rule: phases between states of spin 0, 1, 2 etc. and those of spin 1/2, 3/2 etc., are not observable.
 This rule is in addition to the non-observability of the overall phase of a state vector.

 Concerning the observables, and states |v⟩, we get a representation U(a, L) of Poincaré group on integer spin subspaces, and U(a, A) of the inhomogeneous SL(2, C) on half-odd-integer subspaces, which acts according to the following interpretation:

 An ensemble corresponding to U(a, L)|v⟩ is to be interpreted with respect to the coordinates $x' = L^{-1}(x - a)$ in exactly the same way as an ensemble corresponding to |v⟩ is interpreted with respect to the coordinates x; and similarly for the odd subspaces.

 The group of spacetime translations is commutative, and so the operators can be simultaneously diagonalised.
 The generators of these groups give us four self-adjoint operators $P_0, P_j,\ j = 1, 2, 3,$ which transform under the homogeneous group as a four-vector, called the energy–momentum four-vector.

-The second part of the zeroth axiom of Wightman is that the representation U(a, A) fulfills the spectral condition that the simultaneous spectrum of energy–momentum is contained in the forward cone:
+The second part of the zeroth axiom of Wightman is that the representation U(a, A) fulfills the spectral condition—that the simultaneous spectrum of energy–momentum is contained in the forward cone:

 The third part of the axiom is that there is a unique state, represented by a ray in the Hilbert space, which is invariant under the action of the Poincaré group.
 It is called a vacuum.

 W1 (assumptions on the domain and continuity of the field)

-For each test function f, there exists a set of operators $A_1(f),\ldots ,A_n(f)$ which, together with their adjoints, are defined on a dense subset of the Hilbert state space, containing the vacuum.
+For each test function f, i.e. for a function with a compact support and continuous derivatives of any order, there exists a set of operators $A_1(f),\ldots ,A_n(f)$ which, together with their adjoints, are defined on a dense subset of the Hilbert state space, containing the vacuum.
 The fields A are operator-valued tempered distributions.
 The Hilbert state space is spanned by the field polynomials acting on the vacuum (cyclicity condition).